abdallahtahboub/todo-app/todo.app/Readme.md

 # Done

 1. Projects migrated to dotnet 6.0
-2. find out how to integrate hot reload.
+2. Find out how to integrate hot reload.
+3. Restructure the projects (API,Data,Business, App, core).